SuperOfficeDocs/superoffice-docs/docs/api/person/services/display-person-image-ws.md

 # Display person image

-Displaying a person's picture involves using the `ImageUtility` to load the image via the web service, and then rendering the output in some way.
+Displaying a person's picture involves using the DCF `ImageUtility` to load the image via the web service, and then rendering the output in some way.

 Here is an example of a web page that renders a person's image to PNG.